juanifioren/django-oidc-provider/DOC.md

 ## Running Tests

-You need a Django project properly configured with the package.
+You need a Django project properly configured with the package, check out the [example project](https://github.com/juanifioren/django-oidc-provider/tree/master/example_project).
 Then just run tests as normal.

 ```bash
 $ python manage.py test oidc_provider
 ```

+Also tests run on every commit to the project, we use [travis](https://travis-ci.org/juanifioren/django-oidc-provider/) for this.

 This provider was tested (and fully works) with these OIDC Clients:
 - [Drupal OpenID Connect](https://www.drupal.org/project/openid_connect)